Arwa-Alotaibi/Car-Rental/README.md

-# GraduationProject
+# car rental system

-#Introduction of the project:
+# Introduction of the project:

 This car rental system project is designed to help customers rent a car through an online system.
 It helps the users to search for cars and book the cars for the time period.
 It has a